I2PC/xmipp/README.md

 > Note: For HDF5 to be available Extra Packages for Enterprise Linux (EPEL) repository needs to be activated in certain distros.
 > `yum install epel-release`

 > Note: On CentOS-7 the gcc available by default is not compatible with Xmipp.
-Enable newer gcc releases using:
+You can enable newer gcc releases using:
 >
 > `yum install centos-release-scl`
 >